 A tripod will allow you to get photos that you never could have otherwise.
 Before buying a tripod, you could also visit a local camera store to eye up different options.
 You might even be able to try them before purchase and see if they’ll do the job for you.

 Filters not only protect the surface of your lens, but also help you get higher-quality images in difficult light conditions.

 Choosing the right camera filter is not always easy.
 Here are a few types of filters useful for wildlife photography:

 Like all filters the UV-filter protects your lens from dirt, moisture, dust and scratches.
 They also block out unwanted UV light and reduce haziness in images taken in very bright sunny conditions.
 UV filters are also usually quite cheap.

 Polarizing filters are mainly used by landscape photographers to add more contrast to their images, reduce reflections and darken skies.
 They also increase overall colour saturation.

-Another good reason to buy a polarizing filter is that it will allow you to reduce the haziness in your images.
+Another good reason to buy a polarizing filter if you’re shooting wildlife is that it will allow you to reduce the haziness in your images.
 Haze is something landscape photographers often have to deal with.